sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     e.g. "bgp, bgp0, bgp1, bgp2, bgp3, bgp4, bgp5"

   * NAMESPACE_ID - the environment variable
+    none for host instance and for each ASIC, it ranges from 0 to 5.

+  * Hostname
+    The host instance carry the hostname.
+The ASIC instances carry an unique ID.
+All docker of running in that ASIC share that ID.

+  * Mounts differ
+    Path mounts differ per ASIC.
+For example, each ASIC instance maps its own redis instance.

 # Service install for kube managed features

 Points to note: